-Each day over 500 million children, teens and adults around the world do not have a pair of shoes to wear, and despite the terrain and the climate, they have to walk barefoot everywhere.
-It is a struggle each day that we cannot begin to imagine.
-Having to live a daily life without protection on your feet can lead to a lifetime of problems including pain, injury, cuts, sores, infections, parasites.
+Each day, over 500 million children, teens, and adults do not have a pair of shoes to wear.
+Despite the terrain and the climate, they walk barefoot everywhere.
+Their daily struggle is one we cannot begin to imagine.
+Living daily without protection on your feet can lead to a lifetime of problems including pain, injury, cuts, sores, infections, parasites.
 Schools and businesses ban students and customers without shoes.
 We attach stigmas to people who do not have proper footwear, too.
 Life without footwear also affects their health, education, and financial well-being.
 One issue leads to another, creating a never-ending cycle.

-It is sad to say that we will call this lucky, but there are a few that are fortunate enough to have one pair of shoes even though they are much too big for them.
-This way, their shoes will last for many years, as they grow, and they are only allowed to be worn for very special occasions.
+There are a few who are fortunate enough to have one pair of shoes even though they are much too big for them.
+This way, their shoes will last for many years as they grow, and they are only allowed to be worn for special occasions.
 In other cases, they may have one pair of shoes that are too small and tight for them (they will make them work) but to have a pair at all is a luxury.

 - Start a shoe drive at work, school, or in your community.

 - Volunteer.
 There are 9 distribution centers in the United States.

 - You can also volunteer in your own community to help those who need footwear locally.